skaluzka/makbet/CONTRIBUTING.rst

 **Merging the code**

-Becasue of github signing issue (described here: https://github.com/github/hub/issues/1241) it is recommended to merge code locally not via github GUI.
+Because of github signing issue (described here: https://github.com/github/hub/issues/1241) it is recommended to merge code locally not via github GUI.